Type II Diabetes – Your frequently asked questions, answered

 Type II Diabetes 1

 Did you know that diabetes affects 1 out of every 11 Indians?
-Read to know about what diabetes is, its types, symptoms, risk factors, treatment, prevention and more.
+Read to learn about what diabetes is, its types, symptoms, risk factors, treatment, prevention and more.

 What is diabetes?

-Diabetes mellitus (DM) is a group of metabolic disorders characterised by elevated glucose levels in the blood (hyperglycemia), which results from defects in insulin secretion, action or both.
+Diabetes mellitus (DM) is a group of metabolic disorders characterised by elevated glucose levels in the blood (hyperglycemia), which result from defects in insulin secretion, action, or both.

-Prolonged hyperglycemia damages the blood vessels resulting in complications such as heart disease, kidney disease, blindness etc.
+Prolonged hyperglycemia damages the blood vessels, resulting in complications such as heart disease, kidney disease, and blindness

 What are the types of diabetes mellitus?

-• Type I diabetes mellitus – The exact cause of type I DM is unknown.
-Usually, the cells of the pancreas that produce insulin (β cells of pancreatic Islets) are destroyed by the body’s own immune system, resulting in a lack of insulin.
-Other possible causes include genetics, viral infections and exposure to certain environmental factors
+• Type I diabetes mellitus: The exact cause of type I DM is unknown.
+Usually, the cells of the pancreas that produce insulin (β cells of pancreatic islets) are destroyed by the body’s immune system, resulting in a lack of insulin.
+Other possible causes include genetics, viral infections, and exposure to certain environmental factors

-• Type II diabetes mellitus – Characterised by a relative insulin deficiency and resistance of cells to insulin.
-Blood test reveals fasting hyperglycemia regardless of the availability of insulin
+• Type II diabetes mellitus: Characterised by a relative insulin deficiency and resistance of cells to insulin.
+A Blood test reveals fasting hyperglycemia regardless of the availability of insulin

 What is pre-diabetes?